Intro

 Breakdown of this script

-The first three lines are just variables we will pass into the wget command.
+command.
 The fourth line is the backbone of the whole operation.
-Lets example each component of this command:
+Lets example each component of this command:wget

-• wget - network transfer command
+- network transfer command--content-disposition

-• "$URL&os_username=$USER&os_password=$PASS" - string that gets passed into the wget command.
+command.
 When pulling content from Confluence using the exporter scheme URL, you need to specify the exporter URL, provide the user requesting it (which it get checked for proper credentials, and the password).
 If everything checks out properly on Confluence's side, your command will pull down a compressed file based on the settings in your exporter scheme.

 Note: if your Bash script will be shared with other users or in a hosted environment, you may want to localize the USER and PASS variables in your Bash profile.